pass by = to go past a place or to stop at a place for a short time.

 Hang and her boyfriend didn’t want to put off geting married any longer, so they got married last year.

-out = to extinguish a fire or a cigarette; to stop a fire.
+a. put out = to extinguish a fire or a cigarette; to stop a fire.

 Please put your cigarette out in the ashtray.